hantsy/spring6-sandbox/docs/declarative-rsocket-client.md

         .block();
 ```

 If you’re using Spring Boot, running an RSocket server is even easier!
-Just add the `spring-boot-starter-rsocket` dependency and configure the transport protocol and port in your `application.properties`:
+Just add the `spring-boot-starter-rsocket` dependency and configure the RSocket transport protocol and port in your `application.properties`:

 ```properties
 spring.rsocket.server.port=7000